 Crepe Fillings & Toppings

 Crepes are a blank canvas for many different fillings and toppings.
 Though I’m all about going overboard with toppings like Nutella & bananas or apple pie filling & melted peanut butter, sometimes it’s nice to keep things simple!
 Pictured is my favorite whipped cream flavored with fresh orange juice.
-Throw in a splash of orange liqueur if you have some lying around, too.
+You could use a splash of orange liqueur if you have some, too.
 Whip into medium peaks before filling or topping your crepes.
 I also serve these with tons of fresh berries.
 Lightly sweetened, the burst of fruit and citrus is a welcome refresher!
 With such a simple accompaniment, the crepes themselves truly shine.

 Plenty more crepe filling inspiration for you:

 - Raspberry Sauce

 - Blueberry Sauce from Blueberry Swirl Cheesecake

 - Peanut Butter or Nutella & Sliced Banana

 - Pastry Cream from Boston Cream Pie

 - Cheesecake Batter from No Bake Cheesecake Jars